-Barracuda Launches Cloud Security Guardian for Microsoft Azure - NCNONLINE
+Barracuda launches Cloud Security Guardian for Microsoft Azure - NCNONLINE

-Barracuda, a provider of cloud-enabled security solutions, announced the general availability of Cloud Security Guardian for Microsoft Azure.
+Barracuda, announced the general availability of Cloud Security Guardian for Microsoft Azure.
 This agentless Software-as-a-Service solution provides end-to-end visibility into the security posture of public cloud workloads, ensures continuous compliance, and automates remediation of security incidents.

 According to Gartner analysis, by 2020, 80 percent of cloud breaches will be due to customer misconfiguration, mismanaged credentials, or insider theft, and not cloud provider vulnerabilities.
 To address this problem, organizations need a solution that watches over security and compliance, so developers can focus on building applications.